 All true.
 But also a problem, in a number of ways.

-While political endorsements are some of the basic meat-and-potatoes of politics, the Democratic party had the superdelegate system, which weaponizes them, by conferring on many of those endorsers--whom no voter chose to be a given this power--the same voting power in the nomination process as vast numbers of actual voters.
+While political endorsements are some of the basic meat-and-potatoes of politics, the Democratic party had the superdelegate system, which weaponizes them by conferring on many of those endorsers--whom no voter chose to be a given this power--the same voting power in the nomination process as vast numbers of actual voters.
 Collectively, the superdelegates, in fact, have the same voting power as several million voters.
 By the DNC's rules, the superdelegates are free to overrule the votes of those voters if they so choose.
 And in 2016, nearly all of them lined up behind Clinton, they often did so choose.

 Further, while superdelegates don't vote until the Democratic convention and are free to change their minds at any point before that, the corporate press, in 2016, ubiquitously began the practice of including superdelegate pledges in their day-to-day accounts of the race, making Clinton, who had lined up vast numbers of superdelegates, look unbeatable months before a single vote had even been cast.
 All of this worked to suppress the Sanders vote (and that of the other Dem campaigns) and to Bandwagon Effect Clinton's.

 By the Nevada caucus, only the 3rd contest of the primary season, some press outlets were already declaring the race virtually over based on this misuse of superdelegate pledges.[4]
-This continued throughout the primaries (this writer covered it at the time), and ended in one final farce when, in June, the press spent the day immediately prior to six states voting in the 2nd-biggest voting-day on that year's Dem calendar declaring Hillary Clinton had already won the nomination, based on pledges by superdelegates who wouldn't vote until the convention at the end of July.
+This continued throughout the primaries (this writer covered it at the time) and ended in one final farce when, in June, the press spent the day immediately prior to six states voting in the 2nd-biggest voting-day on that year's Dem calendar declaring Hillary Clinton had already won the nomination, based on pledges by superdelegates who wouldn't vote until the convention at the end of July.

 This use of the supers was journalistic malpractice; the press had never covered a contested Democratic presidential race in this way.
 But the superdelegate system could only be misused because the anti-democratic institution existed.[5]